 Camera will not operate.
-Power is not turned on. • Press the power button (Basic Guide p.
-8).
+Power is not turned on.
+Press the power button (Basic Guide p.
+4).
 Memory card slot/battery cover is open.
 Confirm that the memory card slot /battery cover is securely closed (Basic Guide p.
-5).
+1).
 Batteries are loaded in the wrong direction.
 Reload the batteries in the correct direction (Basic Guide p.
-5).
+1).
 Batteries are not the right type.
-Use only unused AA-size alkaline batteries or Canon AA-size NiMH batteries (p.
-103).
-Battery charge is low and the camera will not operate. ("Change the batteries" message displays).
-Replace the camera batteries with 2 unused or fully charged batteries (p.
-103).
+Use only unused AA-size alkaline batteries or Canon AA-size NiMH batteries (Basic Guide p.
+1).
+Insufficient battery voltage ("Change the batteries" message displays).
+Replace the camera batteries with 2 unused or fully charged batteries (Basic Guide p.
+1).
 Use the AC Adapter Kit ACK800 (sold separately) (p.
-109).
+110).
 Poor contact between camera and battery terminals.
-Wipe the battery terminals with a clean dry cloth.
-Reload the batteries several times.
+Wipe the battery terminals with a clean dry cloth.Reload the batteries several times.
 Sounds come from the camera interior.
-The camera's horizontal/ vertical orientation was changed.
-The camera's orientation mechanism is operating.
+The camera's horizontal/ vertical orientation was changed. ● The camera's orientation mechanism is operating.
 There is no malfunction.